-- (a) Where a Building Solution is proposed to comply with the Deemed-to-Satisfy Provisions, Performance Requirements EP3.1 to EP3.4 are satisfied by complying with- - (i) E3.1 to E3.8; and - (ii) for public transport buildings, Part H2. - (b) Where a Building Solution is proposed as an Alternative Solution to the Deemed-to-Satisfy Provisions of E3.1 to E3.8 and Part H2, the relevant Performance Requirements must be determined in accordance with A0.10.
+- (a) Where a Deemed-to-Satisfy Solution is proposed, Performance Requirements EP3.1 to EP3.4 are satisfied by complying with- - (i) E3.1 to E3.10; and - (ii) for public transport buildings, Part H2. - (b) Where a Performance Solution is proposed, the relevant Performance Requirements must be determined in accordance with A0.7.